 Pacquiao wearing white and red Machomais.
 (AP Photo)

 The Nike Machomai boots were introduced in 2008 and were designed for the Chinese Olympic boxing team for the Beijing Olympics.
-In fact, the Machomai was designed to offer the Chinese boxing team an innovative shoe, suited for their type of boxing style, which is to say that they are suited for agile, side-stepping boxers. (link: https://m.youtube.com/watch?v=yX8wYJsWWmY)
+In fact, the Machomai was designed to offer the Chinese boxing team an innovative shoe, suited for their type of boxing style, which is to say that they are suited for agile, side-stepping boxers.
+(Source: https://m.youtube.com/watch?v=yX8wYJsWWmY)

 Although you won’t be able to find any boxing boots on the official Nike website, Nike is a big name when it comes to boxing boots.
-The Machomai is one of Nike’s three lines of boxing boots, with the other two being the KO and the HyperKO, which is the Machomai’s successor that both improved on some elements of the Machomai’s design, while keeping other elements of the design.
+The Machomai is one of Nike’s three lines of boxing boots, with the other two being the KO and the HyperKO, which is the Machomai’s successor and improved on some elements of the Machomai’s design, while keeping other elements of the design.

 What Others Say: